Bergamot orange: Taxonomy

 The bergamot orange is unrelated to the herbs known as bergamot, wild bergamot, bergamot mint, or bergamint – Monarda didyma, M. fistulosa, and Eau de Cologne mint (Mentha, disputed species).
 Those are all in the mint family, and are named for their similar aroma.

-Citrus bergamia has also been classified as C. aurantium subsp. bergamia (i.e. a subspecies of bitter orange).
+The C. bergamia is frequently misidentified as another citrus, C. hystrix (kaffir lime), due to the latter occasionally going by the name "Thai Bergamot".
+Citrus bergamia has also been classified as C. aurantium subsp. bergamia (i.e., a subspecies of bitter orange).
 C. bergamia is sometimes confused with C. medica (the citron, the yellow fruit of which is also known as etrog), and with C. limetta, the "sweet lemon" or "sweet lime".

 Production

-The bergamot is a citrus fruit native to southern Italy.
-Production is mostly limited to the Ionian Sea coastal areas of the province of Reggio di Calabria in Italy, to such an extent that it is a symbol of the entire city.
-Most of the bergamot comes from a short stretch of land there, where the temperature is favourable.
-The fruit is also produced in Argentina, Brazil, Algeria, the Ivory Coast, Morocco, Tunisia, Turkey, and South-East Asia.
+The bergamot is a citrus fruit grown mostly in Mediterannean areas.
+Production is on large scale in the Ionian Sea coastal areas of the province of Reggio di Calabria in Italy, to such an extent that it is a symbol of the entire city.
+Most of the bergamot production of Italy is at this short stretch of coastal land, where the climate is favorable.
+There are three different cultivars of bergamot fruits that are traditionally grown, namely Feminello, Fantastico and Castagnaro.

-It is also grown in southern France and the Ivory Coast for the essential oil and in Antalya in southern Turkey for its marmalade.
+Bergamot is also grown in southern France and the Ivory Coast for the essential oil, and in Antalya in southern Turkey for its marmalade.
 The fruit is not generally grown for juice consumption.
-However, in Mauritius where it is grown on a small-scale basis, it is largely consumed as juice by the locals.
+However, in Mauritius where it is grown on a small-scale basis, it is consumed as juice by the locals.
+The fruit is also cultivated in Argentina, Brazil, North Africa, Iran and Greece.

 One hundred bergamot oranges yield about 3 oz of bergamot oil.

 Adulteration with cheaper products such as oil of rosewood and bergamot mint has been a problem for consumers.
 To protect the reputation of their produce, the Italian government introduced tight controls, including testing and certificates of purity.
 The Stazione Sperimentale per le Industrie delle Essenze e dei Derivati dagli Agrumi (Experimental Station for Essential Oil and Citrus By-Products) located in Reggio di Calabria, is the quality control body for the essential oil Bergamotto di Reggio Calabria DOP.

 During World War II, Italy was unable to export to countries such as the Allied powers.
-Rival products from Brazil and Mexico came on to the market as a substitute, but these were produced from other citrus fruits such as sweet lime.
+Rival products from Brazil and Mexico came onto the market as a substitute, but these were produced from other citrus fruits such as sweet lime.

 Uses

 Tea and other uses

 An essence extracted from the aromatic skin of this sour fruit is used to flavour Earl Grey and Lady Grey teas, as well as confectionery (including Turkish delight).
-Bergamot is one of the most common "casings" (flavorings) added to Swedish snus, a form of smokeless tobacco product.
+Bergamot is one of the most common "casings" (flavourings) added to Swedish snus, a smokeless tobacco product.